LaszloLueck/RegionalWeather/README.md

 ...
 ## Current State
-Currently this project ist a collection of ideas.
+Currently this project ist a collection of ideas and a bunch of code.
 I imagine the following:
 - Reading of current weather information via OpenWeatherMap (https://openweathermap.org/) via its API
 - Full amount of locations can be configured.